ARIA: presentation role

 presentation role and its synonym

-none remove an elements implicit native semantics, such as headings, lists, etc., from the accessibility tree.
+none remove an element's implicit ARIA semantics from being exposed to the accessibility tree.

-The content is still available to assistive technologies; just the semantics of the container and required associated nested descendants are no longer mapped to the accessibility API.
+The content of the element will still be available to assistive technologies; it is only the semantics of the container — and in some instance, required associated descendants — which will no longer expose their mappings to the accessibility API.

 While ARIA is primarily used to express semantics, there are some situations where hiding an element's semantics from assistive technologies is helpful.
 This is done with the

 none, which declare that an element is being used only for presentation and therefore does not have any accessibility semantics.

 <h2 role="presentation">Democracy Dies in Darkness</h2> removes the heading semantics of the

 <div>Democracy Dies in Darkness</div>.
 The heading role semantics are removed, but the content itself is still available.